Clark Art Institute: Origins

 Initially, the Clarks concentrated on Italian, Dutch, and Flemish Old Master paintings.
 Over time, their tastes shifted towards artists like John Singer Sargent, Edgar Degas, Winslow Homer, and Pierre-Auguste Renoir.
 After 1920, the Clarks focused mainly on the art of 19th-century France — specifically works of Impressionism and the Barbizon School.
 Over the next 35 years, the Clarks would add to their private collection, increasing their holdings of paintings, porcelain, silver, prints, and drawings from the early fourteenth to the early twentieth century.

 The museum's permanent collection has several elements.
 Renoir, Rodin, George Inness, John Singer Sargent, and Jean-Léon Gérôme feature prominently.
 The Clark prominently features Bouguereau's Nymphs and Satyr, one of the greatest French academic works, and is best known today for its works of French Impressionism.

-Guillaume Lethière's Brutus Condemning His Sons to Death (1788) was acquired by the museum in 2018.
+Guillaume Guillon-Lethière's Brutus Condemning His Sons to Death (1788) was acquired by the museum in 2018.